Appendix B: Stopping Time and Stopping Distance at Emergency Stop

 Explanation of legend

-The graphs are displayed for each Weight setting value (at 100%, approx. 66%, and approx. 33% of the maximum payload, and at the rated load).
+The graphs are displayed for each Weight setting value (at 100%, approx. 66%, and approx. 33% of the maximum payload, and at the rated payload).

 • Horizontal axis: Arm speed (Speed setting)